Extra Virgin Olive Oil Competition Information

 How to Enter

-- Then click on Place Order to make the payment by credit card.
+3. Then click on Place Order to make the payment by credit card.
 All payments will be made in Australian Dollars.
-You will receive an emailed receipt of the exhibits you entered and the payment made.
+You will receive an emailed receipt of the entries you entered and the payment made.

-- Alternatively, you can download and complete the 2018 Australian International Olive Awards Entry Form from the same website.
-If you use a hard copy entry form you will be emailed an invoice from the AOA.
+4. Alternatively, you can download and complete the 2023 Australian International Olive Awards Entry Form from the same webpage.
+If you use a hard copy entry form you are required to provide credit card details.
+Your card will be charged on processing and you will be emailed a receipt from the AOA.
 Be sure to complete the Entry Declarations.
+A $20 handling fee will be incurred for all paper entries.

 For posting Exhibits into Australia